Pre-Appointment Screening Process

-This section describes the four steps you need to follow for our pre-appointment screening process.
-Send in your information, and then follow up by calling our office the next business day as described below.
+This section gives step-by-step instructions for you to follow to send in information for Dr. Isaacs to review.
+After you submit your material, follow up by calling our office the next business day as described below.

 If you are currently receiving chemotherapy and/or radiation, we would advise you not to do this program at this time.
 We find that patients who combine more than one approach do not get the full benefit of any of the programs.
+You are welcome to apply once you have finished.
 For legal and ethical reasons, we cannot take the responsibility of advising any patient about whether or not to receive chemotherapy or radiation.
 Patients need to make their own decisions based on the merits of those therapies.

 In order to assess your case, we ask that you relay the details of your condition and your medical problems to the office.
 Dr. Isaacs will then personally review this material.
 There is no charge for the pre-appointment screening.
 To begin the evaluation process, please send us a written description of your illness or the problem for which you want help.
 Write as if you are telling your story, rather than as an outline — this helps us get a better understanding of your situation.